kevinpolossat/aws-paris-velib/README.md

 ### AWS Lambda
 [AWS Lambda](https://aws.amazon.com/lambda/) lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.

-I used a lambda in the IoT pipeline, it is used to enrich the payload abd output a resulting message.
+I used a lambda in the IoT pipeline.
+It is used to enrich the payload add output a resulting message.

 ### AWS IoT Analytics
 [AWS IoT Analytics ](https://aws.amazon.com/iot-analytics/)is a fully-managed service that makes it easy to run and operationalize sophisticated analytics on massive volumes of IoT data without having to worry about the cost and complexity typically required to build an IoT analytics platform.
 It is the easiest way to run analytics on IoT data and get insights to make better and more accurate decisions for IoT applications and machine learning use cases.

-1. A channel is bound to a MQTT topic on which our sensors are going to publish the data in.
-We can monitor the channell activity through the Iot Analytics console.
+1. A channel is bound to an MQTT topic on which our sensors are going to publish the data in.
+We can monitor the channel activity through the Iot Analytics console.
 ![Alt text](resources/channel.png?raw=true "abstract view")

-2. A pipeline that is going to enrich the original the payload
+2. A pipeline that is going to enrich the original payload
 3. A lambda in the pipeline to enrich the payload
 ![Alt text](resources/lambda.png?raw=true "abstract view")